 The Growing to Green Awards, given annually at a potluck dinner, honor the dedication and hard work of many central Ohio communities and individuals while furthering Growing to Green’s objective of promoting participation in city beautification and community gardening.

-Nominations for the 2014 Growing to Green Awards are now being accepted.
-All entries must be received no later than 5pm on Friday, August 1, 2014.
+Nominations for the 2015 Growing to Green Awards are no longer being accepted.

 Awarded to a neighborhood gardening project for beautification and /or food production. $500